50 Things About Betrayal Trauma | BTR.ORG

 For example, we may have come to believe early in our life that we need to earn love, or that we are unlovable, or that we somehow caused this trauma and pain ourselves.
 BTR coaches are trained to help you rediscover your self-worth.

-Fight, Flight, or Freeze
+Fight, Flight, Freeze, or Fawn

-An acute stress response that happens when our physical, mental, or emotional safety is threatened—or when we perceive that our safety is threatened.
+Common ways victims respond to abuse in an effort to survive.
+A natural, totally normal way to respond when our physical, mental, or emotional safety is threatened—or when we perceive that our safety is threatened.

 Physically, we might experience rapid heart beating, rapid breathing, trembling, becoming paralyzed with fear, etc. Our body is literally reacting to a threat and goes into a type of survival mode.